 1. Does the IFPP replace the GPhC registration assessment?

 No. The IFPP does not replace the GPhC registration assessment, nor is it an extension to the pre-registration pharmacist programme.
-You will find recent information about sitting the registration assessment on the GPhC’s website.
-More general information about provisional registration is on the General Pharmaceutical Council’s website.

 2. Do I need to be enrolled on the IFPP to take the GPhC registration assessment?